mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 lead to escalation, of course, and as soon as the travellers start threatening locals with weapons, things are liable to turn nasty.

-Traveller does not concern itself unduly with concepts like ‘play balance’.
+Traveller does not concern itself unduly with concepts like 'play balance'.
 Instead, the opposition that presents itself will be logical – though things will not always be exactly as the players suppose.
 This means that if the characters attack an isolated farm for some reason they are likely to be dealing with a bunch of surprised, frightened